Uploading Data from JDBC Driver Supported Databases using the Upload Tool

 Please note that the '<' symbol in the criteria should be replaced with < and '>' symbol in the criteria should be replaced with >

-The Zoho Analytics database name into which the data is to be uploaded after executing the SQL Query.
+The Zoho Analytics workspace name into which the data is to be uploaded after executing the SQL Query.

 Note: Ensure that the Workspace is already available in Zoho Analytics account.
 If it does not exist create the database before executing this upload to avoid failure.
 Refer Creating a New Workspace to know how to create a Workspace.